kchristensen/bedwetter/README.md

 ## Configuration

+The Automation pHAT requires that I2C be enabled on the Raspberry Pi, which can be done in `raspi-config` under the `Interfacing Options` section.

 Bedwetter is configured via a config file that should reside at `${HOME}/.config/bedwetter/bedwetter.cfg` and contains something along the lines of: